View Print Version

 Fruit russet

 Nymphs and adults are phloem feeders.
-Honeydew, produced by nymphs, drips or runs onto fruit, causing dark russet blotches or streaks and fruit downgrading (Figure 6).
-The damage may be exacerbated by a sooty mold fungus that colonizes the honeydew and also marks fruit (Burts, 1970).
+Honeydew, produced by nymphs, drips or runs onto fruit, causing dark, russet blotches or streaks and downgraded fruit (Figure 6).
+The damage may be exacerbated by a sooty mold fungus that colonizes the honeydew and also marks fruit (Burts 1970).

 pear with russet on a tree branch